dijitlalchemy/LICENSES/README.md

            Liability; Warranty; Patents;

 Terms & Conditions:
-Patent Rights and Commericial Use are subject to ROYALTY Arrangements/Agreements/Contracts.
+Patent Rights and Commercial Use are subject to ROYALTY Arrangements/Agreements/Contracts.

             NO ROYALTIES.
 NO PATENT RIGHTS.
 NO COMMERCIAL USE.